StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 ## View health state

 A view is also a tool to define a clear selection of components for which you want to receive a event notifications.
 Typically, these are services that provide business value to a team's \(internal\) customers.
-StackState can define a single health state for any given set of components stored as a view.
-The calculation for a view's health state might be a simple count, but it could also be something more complex, for example:
+StackState can define a single health state for any given set of components stored as a view - the [view health state](/use/health-state/health-state-in-stackstate.md#view-health-state).
+The view health state reflects the health state of components and relations within the view.
+It can be calculated based on a simple count, but it could also be something more complex, for example:

-* If service A and service B are working fine, then the view health state should be `CLEAR`.
+* Report view health state `CLEAR` if service A and service B are working fine.
-* If service A has a problem, the view health state should be `DEVIATING`.
+* Report view health `DEVIATING` if service A has a problem.
-* If service B is is not in a `CLEAR` state, set the view health state to `CRITICAL`.
+* Report view health `CRITICAL` if service B does not have health state `CLEAR`.

-### Time travel with the view health state

-The health state of the current view over time is indicated by the colour of the **Health** line in the timeline at the bottom of the screen.
-When the playhead on the timeline is moved to time travel to a moment in the past, the health state shown for the current view will change to match the state that it was at the selected point in time.
-The health state reported in the StackState main menu, however, will always report the current health state of all views.

 ### Enable or disable view health state

-To enable view health state, set `View Health State Enabled` to **on** when you create or edit a view.
-To disable a view health state, [edit the view](about_views.md#delete-or-edit-a-view) and set `View Health State Enabled` to **off**.
+* To enable view health state, set `View Health State Enabled` to **on** when you create or edit a view.
+* To disable a view health state, [edit the view](about_views.md#delete-or-edit-a-view) and set `View Health State Enabled` to **off**.

-Read more about how to [configure the view health state](../../health-state/configure-view-health.md).
+Read more about how to [configure the view health state](/use/health-state/configure-view-health.md).

-## Event notifications for view health state changes
+### Event notifications for view health state changes

 A `ViewStateChangedEvent` event is triggered whenever a view changes its health state.
 This event can be used in event handlers to, for example, to send an e-mail or Slack message or to trigger automation.
-Please refer to [event notifications](../../metrics-events/send-event-notifications.md) to understand how to set that up.
+See how to [send event notifications](../../metrics-events/send-event-notifications.md).

 ## Secure views with RBAC